sangria-graphql/sangria-graphql.github.io/learn.md

   queryReducers = fetchUserProfile :: Nil)
 ```

-This allows you to avoid fetching user profile if it's not needed based on the query fields.
+This allows you to avoid fetching a user profile if it's not needed based on the query fields.
 You can find more information about the `QueryReducer`
-that analyses a query complexity in the [Query Complexity Analysis](#query-complexity-analysis) section.
+that analyses query complexity in the [Query Complexity Analysis](#query-complexity-analysis) section.

 ## Scalar Types

-Sangria support all standard GraphQL scalars like `String`, `Int`, `ID`, etc. In addition, sangria introduces following built-in scalar types:
+Sangria supports all standard GraphQL scalars like `String`, `Int`, `ID`, etc. In addition, sangria introduces the following built-in scalar types:

 * `Long` - a 64 bit integer value which is represented as a `Long` in Scala code
-* `BigInt` - similar to `Int` scalar value, but allows you to transfer big integer values and represents them in code as Scala's `BigInt` class
+* `BigInt` - similar to `Int` scalar values, but allows you to transfer big integer values and represents them in code as Scala's `BigInt` class
-* `BigDecimal` - similar to `Float` scalar value, but allows you to transfer big decimal values and represents them in code as Scala's `BigDecimal` class
+* `BigDecimal` - similar to `Float` scalar values, but allows you to transfer big decimal values and represents them in code as Scala's `BigDecimal` class

 ### Custom Scalar Types

 You can also create your own custom scalar types.
-An input and output of Scala type should always be value that GraphQL grammar supports like string,
+The input and output of scalar types should always be a value that the GraphQL grammar supports, like string,
-number, boolean, etc. Here is an example of `DateTime` (from joda-time) scalar type implementation:
+number, boolean, etc. Here is an example of a `DateTime` (from joda-time) scalar type implementation:

 ```scala
 case object DateCoercionViolation extends ValueCoercionViolation("Date value expected")